CrossRef/event-data-user-guide/docs/data/events.md

 Events are extensible but have a core set of fields.
 The reference a subject and an objet via a Persistent Identifier, or PID.
 For Registered Content, the PID is the DOI.
 For arbitrary webpages, this is the URL of the webpage.

  - `subj_id` - the subject PID
- - `relation_type_id` - the type of the relationshpi between the subject and object
+ - `relation_type_id` - the type of the relationship between the subject and object
  - `obj_id` - the object PID
  - `timestamp` - ISO 8601 UTC Z timestamp of when the Event entered CED
  - `occurred_at` - ISO 8601 UTC Z timestamp of when the Event is reported to have occurred